gaehlerm/SoftwareEngineering/README.md

 ### Wrapping exceptions

 You don’t want exceptions to leave your code.
 This will crash the software.
 It is not a big deal for a small standalone project as it should probably be terminated anyway.
 But in serious software development you cannot allow this to happen.
 Your software has to be able to recover from an exception.
 It is recommended to define your own error types.
 Put a try except block around the whole code to catch your custom exceptions.
-Custom exceptions mean that the user did something wrong and you were expecting this corner case to happen.
+Custom exceptions mean that the user did something wrong and you were expecting this faulty behavior to happen.

 Add another except block at the end of the program in order to catch all other kind of exceptions.
 These are errors you didn't foresee.
 Bugs.
 Write a different error message and kindly ask the user to contact your support.
 The cause of this error message is a programming error.

 Raise exceptions right away if the program goes into an invalid state and return a message to the user what went wrong.
-It is not worth trying to deal with a semi invalid state, also known as walking wounded.
+It is not worth trying to deal with a semi invalid state (also known as walking wounded).
 This is not worth the effort, you won't be able to fix the state.
 Exceptions originating not from faulty user input should result in a message about the cause what is wrong.

 The code how to deal with exceptions should look roughly like this: